Canon 1300D vs G7X Mark II

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

-If the count of relative strengths (bullet points above) is taken as a measure, the G7X Mark II emerges as the winner of the match-up (12 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G7X Mark II is the clear winner of the contest (14 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1300D vs G7X Mark II